 Aberdeen City

 § This page gives an overview of the Aberdeen City local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Aberdeen City is a major urban centre in northeast Scotland, often called the “Granite City” for its distinctive grey stone architecture.
 It is a hub for the North Sea oil and gas industry, higher education, and cultural life, with attractions such as Aberdeen Art Gallery and the historic harbour.

-The administrative boundary of Aberdeen City can be viewed on OpenStreetMap: District Boundary of Aberdeen City.
+The administrative boundary of Aberdeen City can also be viewed on OpenStreetMap: District Boundary of Aberdeen City.

 Key Facts about Aberdeen City